-1951.8. (a) As used in this section, "advance payment" means moneys paid to the lessor of real property (1) as advance payment of rent, (2) as a bonus or consideration for the execution of the lease, (3) as a deposit to secure faithful performance of the terms of the lease, or (4) as the substantial equivalent of any of these.
+Sec.
+7. Section 1951.8 is added to the Civil Code, to read: 1951.8. (a) As used in this section, "advance payment" means moneys paid to the lessor of real property (1) as advance payment of rent, (2) as a bonus or consideration for the execution of the lease, (3) as a deposit to secure faithful performance of the terms of the lease, or (4) as the substantial equivalent of any of these.

 (b) An advance payment shall be applied toward any amount recoverable by the lessor.
 The lessee is entitled to recover so much of an advance payment as he proves would result in a forfeiture if retained by the lessor.
+For the purposes of this section, the amount in excess of what would be reasonable as liquidated damages pursuant to Section 1671 of the Civil Code is a forfeiture.

 Comment.
-Section 1951.8 changes the California law so that-regardless of label--an advance payment may be recovered by the lessee if its retention by the lessor would result in a forfeiture.
+Section 1951.8 changes the California law so that--regardless of label--an advance payment may be recovered by the lessee if its retention by the lessor would result in a forfeiture.

 Where the advance payment is a "deposit to secure faithful performance of the terms of the lease," the lessee is entitled to recover any amount deposited in excess of the lessor's damages.
-Where the court finds that an advance payment is in fact consideration for the right of possession under the lease, the advance payment may be recovered only if its retention by the lessor would result in a forfeiture.
+Similarly where an advance payment of rent has been received it will be offset against rent and other damages recoverable under Section 1951.2 and the lessee is entitled to any excess.
+However, where the court finds that an advance payment is in fact consideration for the right of possession under the lease, the advance payment may be recovered only if its retention by the lessor would result in a forfeiture.
 In determining whether there is a forfeiture, a pro rata allocation of the total consideration is not required.
 The court must consider the entire agreement, the circumstances under which it was made, and the understanding of the parties.
 For example, the parties may have understood that the rental value of the property would rise during the term of the lease.
-The parties may have contemplated some initial compensation for special preparation of the property or to compensate for the surrender of a now-vanished opportunity to lease to someone else
+The parties may have contemplated some initial compensation for special preparation of the property or to compensate for the surrender of a now-vanished opportunity to lease to someone else.